Photophobia — What Is It? Can It Be Treated?

-Photophobia can be a common symptom for patients with migraine.
-For such a common symptom, photophobia has lacked careful research and has been misunderstood until recently.
+Photophobia can be a vexing symptom for patients with migraine.
+For such a common symptom, photophobia has lacked careful research and been misunderstood until recently.

-What is photophobia?
-Sometimes individuals think the light is "too bright”—meaning there is an increase in the sense of light.
-Others will complain of pain associated with the light (the light hurts) .
-Everyone has some level of light sensitivity ---think of going from a dark movie theatre to a bright sun-shine day; that light sensitivity and discomfort is usually brief.
+Sometimes individuals think the light is "too bright" - meaning there is an increase in the sense of light.
+Others will complain of pain associated with the light.
+Everyone has some level of light sensitivity - think of going from a dark movie theatre to a bright sunshine day; that light sensitivity and discomfort is usually brief.
 But some people have that sense of pain and brightness every day, and some people find that even normal light causes pain or discomfort.
 Photophobia is a very common symptom during migraine - in fact it is one of the criteria used to diagnose migraine.
 However, some individuals have photophobia every day.
 Some people may be even disabled by this symptom.

 No one knows the exact area of the brain that causes light sensitivity.
 However recent studies have helped to elucidate this symptom.
 Light is carried in the visual pathways to the brain by way of the retina.
-In the retina there are cells that detect light and formed vision (like reading letters or seeing pictures) called cones that project to the visual pathway in the brain.
+In the retina, there are cells that detect light and form vision (like reading letters or seeing pictures) called cones that project to the visual pathway.
 There is a second system, the melanopsin system that does not participate in formed vision but specifically senses light.
 There are fewer of these cells in the retina of the eye, but once these cells get turned on, these cells do not turn off.
 We believe that both of these cells may set up a sense of brightness that can cause trouble.
 We now also know that these cells do connect with the trigeminal system in deep brain centers - and therefore can cause pain.
 The melanopsin system also explains why people who are blind (no formed vision) can still experience photophobia.

 Once the correct diagnosis is made, there are treatments.
 For example, if there is dry eyes, dry eye treatments can be used (tears, gels and ointments).
 Intermittent photophobia associated with migraine usually respond to acute medications such as triptans, non-steroidals.
 Preventive treatment of the migraine may help reduce chronic photophobia.